DerThorsten/cpp_cookiecutter/docs/source/unit_tests.rst

     $ cd bld
     $ make test_cpptools

-To run the actual test you can use the target :bash:`cpp_tests`
+To run the actual test you can use the target :code:`cpp_tests`

 .. code-block:: shell